WHAT IS “HARD WATER”?

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 Water softeners that are more efficient with both water and salt usage are preferred.
 While symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
 This will lead to an effective system recommendation and route to providing your home with excellent water quality.

 FISHY, MUSTY SMELL & TASTE * METALLIC TASTE AND SMELL * CHLORINE SMELL & TASTE * ROTTON EGG SMELL * GASOLINE OR PETROCHEMICAL TYPE SMELL

-In addition to the above systems described, there are many other types whole house water filtration systems or “point of use” systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
-A rotten egg smell in water in your Burlington water is likely the result of hydrogen sulfide in your water supply.
-This can be easily remedied with a whole house water filtration system.
+In addition to water softeners, there are many other types whole house water filtration systems or “point of use” systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will lead to the right approach.
-For more information on bad odors & taste in your water, see the link at http://h2ocare.com/bad-odor-taste-water/.
+For more information on bad odors & taste in your water, see the link at http://bad-odor-taste-water/.